yoosful/HairNet/README.md

 * The arguments of training are mode and project path.
 * An example bash to run this programme: ```python src/main.py --mode train --path '/home/albertren/Workspace/HairNet/HairNet-ren'```
 * Weights of Neural Network will be saved in the subfolder 'weight' per 5 epochs.
-* Log will be saved in Log.txt per 100 batches.
+* Log will be saved in log.txt per 100 batches.
 * Hyperparameters are all setted according to the paper of HairNet.
 Epoch: 100 (origin: 500)
 Batch size: 32